freesewing/freesewing/markdown/dev/reference/macros/pleat/en.md

 The `pleat` macro is used to mark a pleat on a pattern.
 It draws the appropriate lines perpendicular to the line going from `from` to `to`.
-The `pleat` macro follows the convention of paths being counter-clockwise to determin what is the inside or outside of the part.
+The `pleat` macro follows the convention of paths being counter-clockwise to determine what is the inside or outside of the part.

 It is provided by [plugin-annotations](/reference/plugins/annotations/).